firefly-iii/docs/docs/docs/explanation/financial-concepts/piggy-banks.md

 The money in your savings account can be added and removed to piggy banks freely.
 You can also transfer money in and out of your savings account and select a piggy bank to be associated with the transfer.
 The money will be added to (or removed from) the piggy bank as part of the transfer.

 You can't create a withdrawal or a deposit and refer to a piggy bank.
 It only works for transfers.

+Adding money to piggy banks, or removing money from them, will not influence their balance.
+If you want to see how much money is left for piggy banks, see the bottom of the `/piggy-banks`-page.